For Hearing Instrument Dispensing Applicants

 Important: your official transcripts must indicate “Awarded” or “Conferred”.
 Unofficial or administrative transcripts that do not indicate “Awarded” or “Conferred” cannot be accepted.
 If your diploma has not yet been awarded, arrange to have a Letter of Completion, signed by the Dean, sent directly from the institution to CHCPBC.

-You must have your HIP (Conditional) practicum supervisor approved by CHCPBC.
+You must have your supervisor approved by CHCPBC before commencing your practical training program under schedule 7 of CHCPBC Bylaws.
 To propose your supervisor, you and your supervisor must complete the Supervision Agreement for Provisional Licensees (PDF).
-If at any time you wish to request to change your supervisor, you must submit a new form to registration@chcpbc.org.
+If at any time you wish to request to change your supervisor, you must submit a new form to licensure@chcpbc.org.

 3. Criminal record check